jackocnr/intl-tel-input/README.md

 ```

 **setCountryData**
-Set all of the plugin's country data
+Set all of the plugin's country data.
 ```js
 $.fn.intlTelInput.setCountryData(countryData);
 ```